 Required gear.
 Each race has a list of required gear that race organizers deem necessary for travel through the race, primarily for transport or safety reasons.
 This list is subject to change for each race.
 Many other items of gear should be considered for a race even though they are not on the required gear list.
 Teams must always have a mobile phone, fully charged at race start (powered off for races of more than 6 hours).
 It may only be used in emergency situations or to communicate with race organizers about dangerous weather, pulling out of a race, missing flags or similar issues.

 Bike.
 Mountain, gravel and cyclocross (generally 28 mm tires or wider) bikes are generally allowed in all races.
 Non-motorized.
 One bike per person.
 Road bikes may or may not be allowed depending on terrain.
-Tandem bikes may be allowed in the ArtPrize race; please check the gear list.
 Bike helmets must be designed specifically for bike use.
 Not needed for the Winter Edition.

-Boat.
+Canoe or Kayak.
 Canoe or kayak type may change from race to race.
 Some races will require racers to use canoe livery boats but most will allow them to bring their own personal canoe, solo or tandem kayak.
 Unless stated otherwise, racing canoes and kayaks ARE allowed in races that allow personal boats.
 Michigan’s PFD law permits a vessel that is less than 16 feet long, or is a canoe, kayak or paddleboard, to choose to have either a wearable PFD (Type I, II, or III) or a throwable PFD (Type IV) for each person on board.
 Not needed for the Winter Edition.